-- Agreements which are restrictive of, or which distort, competition, or which could amount to an abuse of a dominant position, may fall for consideration under the Chapter I or Chapter II prohibitions, respectively, of the Competition Act 1998 (and, in so far as they may affect trade between EU Member States, Articles 81 and 82 of the EC Treaty). - When exercising our powers under the Act we will have regard to our statutory duties, including the duty to promote competition in the provision of railway services for the benefit of users.
-We will need to be satisfied that proposed contracts do not unduly limit competition in the provision of railway services but we will not undertake a full competition assessment as would be required under competition law. - The EC Modernisation Regulation, which came into force on 1 May 2004, abolished the system of notifying agreements for exemption (under Article 81(3)).
+- 25. Agreements which are restrictive of, or which distort, competition, or which could amount to an abuse of a dominant position, may fall for consideration under the Chapter I or Chapter II prohibitions, respectively, of the Competition Act 1998. - 26.
+When exercising our powers under the Act we will have regard to our statutory duties, including the duty to promote competition in the provision of railway services for the benefit of users.
+We will need to be satisfied that proposed contracts do not unduly limit competition in the provision of railway services but we will not undertake a full competition assessment as would be required under competition law. - 27.
+The EC Modernisation Regulation, which came into force on 1 May 2004, abolished the system of notifying agreements for exemption (under Article 81(3)).
 Consistent with this in domestic law, the Competition and Markets Authority (CMA) and ORR are no longer able to grant an individual exemption from the Chapter I prohibition.
 It is the responsibility of undertakings to ensure that any contract that they enter into is compliant with competition law.
-For further information on the application of competition law in the railway sector please refer to our guidance on the Competition Act. - Contracts may be challenged under competition law by third parties: either by private litigation through the courts or by a complaint to the CMA and ORR who have concurrent jurisdiction as competition authorities.
+For further information on the application of competition law in the railway sector please refer to our guidance on the Competition Act. - 28.
+Contracts may be challenged under competition law by third parties: either by private litigation through the courts or by a complaint to the CMA and ORR who have concurrent jurisdiction as competition authorities.
 To the extent that access contracts are compliant with ORR's directions made under sections 17 to 22A of the Act, the parties may claim that they are excluded from the scope of the prohibitions.
 However, rulings of the European Court indicate that such a claim will only be upheld in very limited circumstances.
 If a challenge were to be investigated, parties would have to take advice on the individual circumstances of their case.
-In general terms, it would be necessary to demonstrate that the legislative regime of the Act required them to act in the way complained of and would have prevented the parties from making a contract that would not have contravened competition rules. - Access contracts entered into under section 18, in reliance of a general approval given by ORR (as opposed to a contract specifically directed by ORR under section 18), are not the subject of ORR directions and can therefore be subject to action under the Competition Act 1998 as can agreed amendments to access contracts
+In general terms, it would be necessary to demonstrate that the legislative regime of the Act required them to act in the way complained of and would have prevented the parties from making a contract that would not have contravened competition rules. - 29.
+Access contracts entered into under section 18, in reliance of a general approval given by ORR (as opposed to a contract specifically directed by ORR under section 18), are not the subject of ORR directions and can therefore be subject to action under the Competition Act 1998 as can agreed amendments to access contracts entered into under section 22 of the Act, or any amendment provisions contained in access contracts themselves.